modera/foundation/src/Modera/ActivityLoggerBundle/README.md

 # ModeraActivityLoggerBundle

-Bundle provides facilities that let you to log different domain events that occur during your application logic execution, later you are able to query those logged events ( they are called Activities in scope of this bundle ).
+Bundle provides facilities that let you log different domain events that occur during your application logic execution, later you are able to query those logged events ( they are called Activities in scope of this bundle ).
 The point here is that later those activities can be reviewed by ordinary users to see what has been happening in the system.